 We have the (fairly recent) power to travel at incredible speeds, landing us halfway across the world in less than a day.
 But as Voltaire famously said, with great power comes great responsibility.
 It's important to realize the impacts our presence has on the cultures that we are stepping into.
 We must learn how to travel respectfully, treating each culture with reverence and care.
 What exactly does it mean to travel respectfully?

 Sometimes you just need a helping hand.
-Get where you need to go stress-free - schedule a Prontopia local to assist you today!
+Get where you need to go stress-free - schedule a Prontopia local assistant to help you today!

 People travel for all kinds of reasons.
 But whether you're traveling as an escape of daily responsibilities, to learn a different language, or to experience brand new things, ultimately - you are a guest.
 Your destination is full of people facilitating your adventures with their hospitality.
 The world doesn't exist for your Instagram, and the price of your airline ticket is the not the equivalent of a ticket to Disneyland.